maisarah714/Khalas/README.md

 Not only, `Project Name` aims to help students to succeed in their studies, it also seek to provides job opportunities to students as to ease their financial burden.
 Fret not, `Project Name` tries to lay out a middle ground price rate which are affordable for students and profitable for tutors.

 ### Objective of the proposed mobile application.
 (YUS)
-* To create fully functional mobile application.
+* To create one fully functional mobile application.
-*
+* To giving a student a platform to find the tutor.
+* To gather all the tuto in one platform.
+* To make one platform that making student and tuto having easier communication.

 ### Features and functionalities of the proposed mobile application.
 (YUS)